matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>🛠️ Editing Mails</strong></summary>

-**Allows users to modify the contents of draft emails before sending.**
+**Allows users to edit draft messages.**
+Drafts can be modified before sending, preserving any previous content.
+The system ensures the latest changes are saved and do not overwrite active sessions elsewhere.

 </details>